edwards33/omo-client/README.md

 ## Goals

-Example of REST API vue.js client app (use in conjunction with REST API server:[Omo-server](https://github.com/edwards33/omo-server) ).
+Example of REST API vue.js client app (use in conjunction with REST API server: [Omo-server](https://github.com/edwards33/omo-server) ).
 Loads simple registration form.

 ## Libraries and Frameworks used